abdirashidexe/centroid-finder/notes.md

 sqrt((r1 - r2)^2 + (g1 - g2)^2 + (b1 - b2)^2)

 DistanceImage purpose:
 This explains what we use the distance for between the images for.
+It obtains the distance between the target and the pixels using the euclidean distance formula.
+Target (the notepads/salamander) pixels(total image)

+this class also returns an array that will determine whether it will be converted to black or white.